dbrennand/home-ops/terraform/modules/proxmox_vm/README.md

-# OpenTofu Module - Proxmox Virtual Machine
+# OpenTofu Module - Proxmox Virtual Machine (Deprecated)

 This module creates a Proxmox Virtual Machine (VM) based on the provided parameters.